-The ability to turn genes on and off and precisely adjust their expression levels is critical for all living organisms.
-It may be argued that this regulation is as important as the structures of proteins encoded by genes.
-Regulation of genome activity is a complex process and one of its critical components are non-coding RNAs (ncRNAs) – ribonucleic acids that do not encode proteins but perform various structural and regulatory functions.
-Our long term objective is to understand molecular mechanisms used to control genomes.
-We are especially focused on the roles of ncRNAs and how they affect organization of DNA into chromatin.
-We use plant model systems and an array of genetic, biochemical and genomic tools to investigate how ncRNAs control DNA methylation, nucleosome positioning and chromosome organization.
+A particularly interesting class of chromatin regulators are non-coding RNAs (ncRNAs) – ribonucleic acids that do not encode proteins but perform various other functions.
+Despite their importance, little is known about the molecular mechanisms used by ncRNAs to control chromatin.
+We are interested in understanding how nuclear ncRNAs affect organization of DNA into chromatin We use plant model systems and an array of genetic, biochemical and genomic tools to investigate how ncRNAs control DNA methylation, nucleosome positioning and chromosome organization.

 Not all DNA in eukaryotic cells is present in the nucleus.
 Substantial amounts of DNA are present in endosymbiotic organelles – mitochondria and plastids.
 Despite the importance of chloroplasts, almost nothing is known about DNA packaging in those organelles.
 We are interested in resolving the structure, of the chloroplast chromatin and understanding how it determines functions of the chloroplast genome.